-- 2.1 Where the operator observes smoke emissions that contravene the requirements of Condition 1.3 above, the operator shall record the date and time that the emission occurred in the log book specified in Condition 2.2 below.
-Records of such emissions shall be retained for a minimum of four years. - 2.2 The appliance, including the fuel feed system and chimney, shall be thoroughly inspected once a week during operational months to ensure that there are no defects that could lead to excessive smoke emission.
+- 2.1 Where the operator observes smoke emissions that contravene the requirements of Condition 1.3 above, the operator shall record the date and time that the emission occurred in the logbook specified in Condition 2.2 below.
+Records of such emissions shall be retained for a minimum of three years.
+A copy of this record for the previous 12 months shall be sent to the Council once a year, within the month of January. - 2.2 The appliance, including the fuel feed system and chimney, shall be thoroughly inspected once a week during operational months to ensure that there are no defects that could lead to excessive smoke emission.
 The weekly examination shall include an assessment of the smoke emission from the appliance during lighting from cold and in normal operation.
-The results of the inspection shall be noted in a log book, together with the date and the identity of the person undertaking the inspection.
+The results of the inspection shall be noted in a logbook, together with the date and the identity of the person undertaking the inspection.